Monday, April 13, 2026

 Opening its Doors: The Millennium Marvel

 Tate Modern opened its doors to the public on May 12, 2000.
-Its colossal Turbine Hall, a space that once housed generators, now became a monumental area for large-scale art installations.
+Its colossal Turbine Hall, a space that once housed generators, now become a monumental area for large-scale art installations.
 This grand gesture set the tone for the museum’s commitment to showcasing innovative and avant-garde artworks.

 The Experience: A Celebration of Creativity